top of page

 I want to make it very clear that this is solely about the Chinese government, not about the Chinese people.
 Violence and racism against people of Chinese descent are horrific and appalling.

-No Racism
+No Racism sign

 China is the largest supplier of raw materials to the supplement industry by far.
 This is why we devote so much time to discussing it versus other countries.
 The vast majority of vitamins, minerals, enzymes, and herbs all come from China.
 Each year, the percentage of ingredients that come from China increases.
 So, it is imperative that we address human rights, environmental, and labor issues related to the supplement industry.
-There are other countries that we work to avoid buying products made with ingredients from (such as Russia).
+There are other countries that we work to avoid buying products made with ingredients from.
 Still, China is committing atrocities and horrors at a level unseen in other countries, so it deserves more scrutiny.

 Whenever we purchase products with ingredients produced in China, it gives some money to the government in the form of taxes on those materials.
 So even if the ingredients are not produced problematically, it still funds the unethical behaviors.

-Human Rights
+Human Rights Issues in China

 “The truth is these are nothing less than modern concentration camps, complete with armed guards, forced labor, and barbed-wire fences.
 Inside, prisoners are indoctrinated with Communist Party propaganda, forced to renounce Islam, and have been forced to eat pork and drink alcohol in violation of their religious beliefs.”